 Con artists can be very creative and very determined.
 Be skeptical.
 Do not send anyone money unless you are certain that it is a legitimate request – even if you think you know the person well based on your Internet correspondence.
 You are unlikely to be able to recover money lost in such scams.
 For more information, please see :

 - The Department of State’s on Internet Financial Scams

 - The Defense Attaché Office page on Internet Fraud and the Armed Forces

-If you believe you are the victim of an Internet scam:
+What to do if you believe you are the victim of an Internet scam

 - Do not send money.
 Unfortunately, any money that you might already have sent will probably not be recoverable.